 Other Indicators Of The Shark Tank Keto Scam

 In searching for reviews of GoKeto that tell the truth about the product, we came across a strange site that’s actually used for wedding invitations but has a page dedicated to GoKeto (3).
 This page has a list of sites used by GoKeto that direct to the page for buying this fake product.
 There were a few linguistic markers across these sites that we found to be indicators of the Shark Tank Keto lexicon.
 For example, the “reviews” of GoKeto direct readers to buy the product from the “authority site”.
 According to the Corpus of Contemporary American English, this phrase is not frequently used.
 Other “reviews” do use the more frequent term “official website,” but what they have in common is a link that directs to the site using an additional word like “official” or “authority”, to try convincing you that it will direct you to a legit website.

 If you want to be sure that you’re on an official site, look at the language.
 When a company is serious about their product, they try to put their best foot forward and that extends to the language they use.
-If you come across an official looking site that has frequent grammatical or spelling mistakes, this should make you skeptical of it.
+If you come across an official looking site that has frequent grammatical or spelling mistakes, this should make you skeptical.
 A typo here and there is natural, but many typos indicates something about the quality of the company.
 When a company can’t put in the time to make sure their communication is good, can you really trust that they’ll be careful with your credit card information or that they’ll manufacture a product according to safe protocols?

 How Can You Get A Real Keto Product That Isn’t A Scam?